Health & insurance

 Once you turn 30 (or complete your 14th semester), the subsidized student tariff ends.
 You then have three options:

-GKV vs PKV: Decision Guide
+GKV vs PKV: decision guide

 Quick Comparison